-28. As previously, the Committee concludes that the key effect of PBBs is liver carcinogenicity, but that planar and non-planar PBBs need separate consideration.
-Planar PBBs are expected to behave in a manner similar to dioxins, acting via the AhR, due to their comparable planar configuration.
+26. As previously, the Committee concludes that the key effect of PBBs is liver carcinogenicity, but that planar and non-planar PBBs need separate consideration.
+Planar PBBs are expected to behave in a manner similar to dioxins, acting via the AhR.
 The 2005 WHO-TEFs for PCBs can conservatively be assigned to the corresponding planar PBBs in order to calculate TEQs for comparison with the TDI for dioxin-like compounds.

-29. For the non-planar PBBs, available carcinogenicity data, although of questionable human relevance, could be used to establish a reference point for risk characterisation.
-However the technical mixture tested in the carcinogenicity study was not representative of the profiles of PBBs to which people are exposed in the environment and foodstuffs, which introduces further uncertainty.
+For the non-planar PBBs, available carcinogenicity data, although of uncertain human relevance, could be used to derive a reference point for risk characterisation.
+However the technical mixture tested in the carcinogenicity study was not representative of the profiles of PBBs to which people are exposed in the environment and foodstuffs.

-30. Data on sources of exposure to PBBs are available for only a limited number of congeners, coverage of which has varied between studies.
+27. Data on sources of exposure to PBBs are available for only a limited number of congeners, coverage of which has varied between studies.
 Moreover, few measurements have been made in the UK, and there is uncertainty about the extent to which they are representative.
 Thus reliable estimation of infants' exposure to PBBs is not possible, and no meaningful risk assessment can be performed.

-31. The Committee considers that it would be useful to obtain more data on levels of PBBs in foods in the UK.
-However, further research on the toxicity of PBBs is not a high priority since their use is now restricted, and exposures are likely to decrease further over time.
+28. The Committee considers that further research on the toxicity of PBBs is not a high priority since their use is now restricted, and exposures are likely to decrease over time.
+However, it would be useful to obtain more data on levels of the planar congeners in foods in the UK.